Assured Against Odds

 Industrial Economist (IE): Can you share your professional journey?

 Chandra Narasimhan (CN): My journey at LIC has been long and diverse spanning marketing, training, technology and administration.
-I worked at all levels and eventually retired as an executive director after leading the Chennai training centre.
-Before that, I headed in-house IT software development, managing nearly 200 developers during a critical transformation phase.
+I worked at all levels, headed the LIC Zonal Training centre at Chennai as Director and leader, eventually retired as an Executive Director after leading the Chennai training centre.
+Before that, I Was chief in IT Software Depart at Corporate office Mumbai, Managing over 100 developers during a critical transformation phase.
 I also led marketing operations in Hyderabad and Bengaluru, which helped me understand public needs and the importance of insurance as a protection tool.

 IE: What is your perspective on women empowerment?